soulwing/tnm4j/README.md

 As we've seen in previous examples, we create a target that describes the SNMP agent on which we wish to execute an operation.
-When use `SnmpFactory` to obtain a context for our target, and we use the `newGetNext` operation factory method to obtain an `SnmpOperation` that will perform a GETNEXT for the *sysName* and *sysUpTime* objects.
+When use `SnmpFactory` to obtain a context for our target, and we use the `newGetNext` factory method to obtain an `SnmpOperation` that will perform a GETNEXT for the *sysName* and *sysUpTime* objects.

 The context interface provides factory methods such as `newGetNext` for all of the SNMP operations.
 An `SnmpOperation` encapsulates a context, an operation,